-The Bible makes it very plain that salvation is by grace, but it is also clear that we are 'created in Christ Jesus for good works' (Ephesians 2:10).
-Having explained justification, John Ritenbaugh tackles the process of sanctification, showing that the far greater part of God's saving work in us occurs after baptism!
+The Bible makes it plain that salvation is by grace, but it is also clear that we are 'created in Christ Jesus for good works.'
+Grace and works fit together.

 The Parable of the Talents is often confused with the Parable of the Pounds.
 Martin Collins brings out their differences, showing that these parables illustrate Christian responsibilities from different angles.

 The Parable of the Talents teaches the need for diligence in using the gifts of God.
 God expects us to use our talents to His glory and in the service of others.

 Trials define who we are by placing choices before us, forcing us to have faith in God.
 Character is built by making right, though difficult, choices.